imlamont/trying_git/README.md

 0. check that your have the right remote repo
 > git remote show origin

-1. make a new branch called your name with
+1. make a new branch called your name and automatically switch to it
-> git branch [your name]
+> git branch -b [your name]

 2. add a file to the directory (folder) you're working in